AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

-- Consider attending a "real" CodeRefinery workshop, with more practical skills about the development side of things: https://coderefinery.org (next one in 2023 March)
+- Consider attending a "real" CodeRefinery workshop, with more practical skills about the development side of things: https://coderefinery.org (next one in spring 2025)
 - Sign up for the CodeRefinery newsletter to get announcements.